peter-szrnka/give-my-secret/README.md

 # Code samples

-You can find client code examples for Java, Python and Node.js [here](client-samples/README.md).
+You can find client code examples for Java, Go, Python and Node.js [here](client-samples/README.md).

 # Donate